doublesymmetry/react-native-track-player/docs/docs/api/events.md

 Fired when the user presses the bookmark button in the now playing center.
 Only fired if the `bookmarkOptions` is set in `updateOptions`.

 ### `RemoteDuck`
-Subscribing to this event to handle interruptions ensures that your app’s audio continues behaving gracefully when a phone call arrives, a clock or calendar alarm sounds, or another app plays audio.
+Fired when the audio is interrupted.
+For example when a phone call arrives, a clock or calender sounds, or another app starts playing audio.

-On Android, this event is fired when the device needs the player to pause or stop for an interruption and again when the interruption has passed and playback may resume.
-On iOS this event is fired after playback was already interrupted (meaning pausing playback is unnecessary) and again when playback may resume or to notify that the interruption was permanent.

-On Android, the volume may also be lowered on an transient interruption without triggering this event.
-If you want to receive those interruptions, set the `alwaysPauseOnInterruption` option to `true`.
+We recommend to set `autoHandleInterruptions: true` in `TrackPlayer.setupPlayer`.
+This way toggling playback is handled automatically.

+By default `autoHandleInterruptions` is set to `false` (default) in `TrackPlayer.setupPlayer`, which means your app is expected to respond to this event in the following situations:
-- When the event is triggered with `paused` set to `true`, on Android the player should pause playback.
+- When the event is triggered with `paused` set to `true`, on Android playback should be paused.
 When `permanent` is also set to `true`, on Android the player should stop playback.
-- When the event is triggered and `paused` is not set to `true`, the player may resume playback.
+- When the event is triggered and `paused` is set to `false`, the player may resume playback.

 | Param     | Type      | Description                                  |
 | --------- | --------- | -------------------------------------------- |
 | paused    | `boolean` | On Android when `true` the player should pause playback, when `false` the player may resume playback.
 On iOS when `true` the playback was paused and when `false` the player may resume playback. |
 | permanent | `boolean` | Whether the interruption is permanent.
 On Android the player should stop playback.  |

-Implementation examples can be found in the [example project](https://github.com/doublesymmetry/react-native-track-player/blob/main/example/src/services/PlaybackService.ts).